callnow

 Popularity among IndustriesFIFO is more popular since it is a globally recognized accounting concept and because firms often seek to sell their oldest inventory before bringing in new stock.Businesses with big inventories tend to choose LIFO because it allows them to benefit from larger cash flows and reduced taxes while prices rise.

-InflationWhen expenses rise, the first products sold are the least costly; as a result, your cost of goods sold declines, you report higher profits, and you, therefore, pay more income taxes in the short run.If expenses are rising, the final products sold will be the costliest; as a result, your cost of goods sold will increase, you’ll report fewer profits, and you’ll pay less in income taxes in the short run.
+InflationWhen expenses rise, the first products sold are the least costly; as a result, your cost of goods sold declines, you report higher profits, and you, therefore, pay more income taxes in the short run.If expenses rise, the final products sold will be the costliest; as a result, the cost of goods sold will increase, you’ll report fewer profits, and you’ll pay less in income taxes in the short run.

 Conclusion